JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 The picture shows - top left - a small dialog box "owned" by the rtlsdr.dll file that allows a precise setting of the lna state and the gain reduction.
+The small checkbox in the dialog window is for controlling the setting of the AGC.

  On the right one sees the original widget for the rtlsdr software, note that gain setting in this latter widget has no effect, gain setting is controlled by the SDRplay gain setting widget.